-Piazza di Spagna - Rome live cam
+Piazza di Spagna - Rome Live cam

-View of Piazza di Spagna, the Spanish Steps and Bernini’s Fountain of the Ugly Boat
+Rome webcam - View of Piazza di Spagna, the Spanish Steps and Bernini’s Fountain of the Ugly Boat

 Piazza di Spagna is one of Rome’s busiest squares; this marvelous urban setting and favorite evening hangout is named after the Spanish Embassy located in front of the massive Column of the Immaculate Conception.